wraft/wraft/CONTRIBUTING.md

 # Contributing to Wraft

-Thank you for your interest in contributing to this project!
+Thank you for your interest in contributing to wraft!
 By participating, you agree to abide by the following guidelines.

 ## Table of Contents